How To Persuade Your Parent To Accept Help

 Make certain that your loved one knows that whoever comes to help will be THEIR choice.

-The most frequent response to the suggestion for outside help is: “I don’t need anyone.”
-Ensure your loved one that it will be one day a week for two hours.
-While agencies often have a 3-hour minimum, have a discussion.
+The most common response to the idea of outside help is a resolute: “I don’t need anyone.”
+Assure your loved one that visits will minimal.
+Suggest a specific amount of time , such as one day a week for two hours.
+While some agencies have a 3-hour minimum, have a discussion.
 Many companies will make an adjustment for a new client.
 This is also a great way to see how you mesh with the company.
-One your parent becomes used to outside support, they will most likely begin to look forward to the visits.
-At this point you can increase the time.
+Once your parent becomes used to outside support, they will most likely begin to look forward to the visits.

 Make a list of 3-6 tasks that will help your parent.

 For my mother, dishes, food shopping and laundry became overwhelming.
-Initially laundry was left on a chair in the bedroom.
-Soon after, I labeled each drawer so her helper knew where things were kept.
+She began leaving laundry on a chair in the bedroom.
+I labeled each drawer so her helper knew where things were kept.

 Establish methods to keep things in their place.

-Taking photos of kitchen cabinets and drawers will keep everyone on the same page as to where things belong.
+Take photos of kitchen cabinets and drawers so that everyone on the same page as to where things belong.

-Making a list of each shelf on the refrigerator, and what items are there, is helpful to keep track of meals and prevent food from spoiling.
+Mae a list of the items on each shelf of the refrigerator to help keep track of meals and prevent food from spoiling.

 Have caregiver/aide shadow your parent to best understand their daily routines.